do-community/hacktober-board/readme.md

 Exit the MySQL prompt and the container, coming back to your regular shell.

-Run migrations inside the container:
+To create the database tables, run migrations inside the container:

 ```
 docker-compose exec app php artisan migrate
 ```

+To import real issues from Github, you'll need to define a Github API Token in the `.env` file.
+Look for the variable `GITHUB_API_TOKEN`.

-Now you can import issues with:
+After setting up the API key, you can import issues with:

 ```
 docker-compose exec app php artisan hacktober:fetch